Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 The Data: A Classic Synthetic Control Setting#

 We’ll use CausalPy’s built-in sc dataset.
-This is a textbook scenario: one treated unit (actual) and seven control units (a through g), observed over 100 time periods.
+This is a textbook scenario for Synthetic Control: one treated unit (actual) and seven control units (a through g) — the donor pool — observed over 100 time periods.
 The intervention happens at time 73.

 df = cp.load_data("sc")